nwtgck/piping-server-pkg/README.md

 ## Download executables

 Portable executables are located at <https://github.com/nwtgck/piping-server-pkg/releases>.
+These releases are automatically published by CircleCI.

 ## Generate executables in local